kaddopur/exdash/CONTRIBUTING.md

 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
 - Reference issues and pull requests liberally
+- Please execute `mix test && mix dogma` and fix any errors before committing any code